yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ```
 We know the PC register value was 0x4200193f when the crash occurred and function myFunction1() starts from address 0x42001934.

-Now we subtract the functions start address 0x42001934 from the crash address 0x4200193f which results in the offset 0x0b.
+Therefore we subtract the functions start address 0x42001934 from the crash address 0x4200193f which results in the offset 0x0b.
 Around this offset the following assembler code is listed:
 ```
    ...
    9:	0888      	    l32i.n	a8, a8, 0